Welcome to today's edition of the Rush 24-7 podcast.

 Have you?

-Now you may talk to people you know in an individual congressman's office, and they may tell you, but have you seen any national messaging?
+Now, you may talk to people you know in an individual congressman's office and they may tell you, but have you seen any national messaging?

-Because as I say, I don't live everywhere, and I don't watch local TV everywhere, so I don't know what people are seeing.
+Well, I haven't either, but I just, I needed to ask because, as I say, I don't live everywhere and I don't watch local TV everywhere, so I don't know what people are seeing.

 What's going to change?